OTA Advocates at the Ohio Statehouse for the Trucking Industry

 Multiple bills have been passed (SB 274 in 2014 and SB 341 in 2017) to address predatory towing practices.
 OTA hopes to build off this work by identifying more areas of improvement and working with stakeholders to get further reforms signed into law.

 During the 2019 transportation funding bill the legislature increased the revenue for roads in the form of a fuel tax increase, something the Ohio Trucking Association supported, but they increased the diesel tax by 8.5 cents more than gasoline.
 This is the first time in Ohio’s history that the fuel tax has been bifurcated.
 While we advocated for paying our fair share, trucking now pays well over 50% of the taxes and fees for Ohio’s roads, while only operating 10% of the total vehicle miles.
 The Ohio Trucking Association is resolute in our policy that we will not support any increase or indexing of the diesel tax until the gasoline tax rate is raised to match diesel tax.

 SB 277 has been introduced in the Ohio Senate that would reduce the fuel tax to pre-2019 levels.

 Ohio currently exempts sales and use tax for forklifts purchased for manufacturing, yet does not extend this tax exemption for those in the logistics industry like our neighboring state of Indiana.
 This puts Ohio’s logistics industry, as well as Ohio-based forklift manufacturers and retailers, at a competitive disadvantage.

-Senator Niraj Antani (R-Miamisburg) has introduced HB 98, which is currently pending in the Senate Ways and Means Committee.
+Senator Niraj Antani (R-Miamisburg) has introduced SB 98, which is currently pending in the Senate Ways and Means Committee.